 Our affiliations include the Astronomical League, the Night Sky Network, and the International Dark-Sky Association.

 We are available for group educational presentations and observing sessions.
 Our Open Meetings are normally held at 7:00 p.m. on the first Saturday of each month at the West Lafayette Observatory, 600 Cumberland Avenue, West Lafayette, IN, 47906 (immediately east of the West Lafayette Elementary School).
 (Occasionally, meetings are held at other times and/or locations; please see our Meetings section for details.)
-Note: During the COVID-19 pandemic, our meetings are virtual via Zoom.
+Most of our meetings are also accessible online via Zoom.

 Vice President: John R.